deikare/flink-classifiers-testing-env/README.md

 ## Configuration

-Below is the required environment configuration to run this project.
-Make sure to set up the necessary environment variables before running the application.

 | Environment Variable | Description                                             | Required | Default Value / Example (if required) |
 |----------------------|---------------------------------------------------------|----------|---------------------------------------|
 | `FLINK_BIN_PATH`     | Absolute path for binaries of Flink 1.19.1              | Yes      | `/home/userxyz/flink-1.19.1/bin`      |